-The most important standard control element is the PID feedback controller.
-A recommended implementation of a PID controller with anti-windup (E8) using tracking is shown in Fig. 7 (Åström & Hägglund, 1988).
+The most important standard control element is the PID feedback controller, also see Appendix C. A recommended implementation of a PID controller with anti-windup (E8) using tracking is shown in Fig. 7 (Åström & Hägglund, 1988).

 The most important for a PID-controller to work well is to have a good "pairing" between the MV (u) and the CV (y) (see the two main pairing rules in Section 2.6).